A Magical Resort on a 500-Acre Estate Nestled amid the Beautiful Kerry Mountains and alongside Kenmare Bay

 Manor Seaview Rooms provide the best view from where you can look at the sea, the mountains, and the garden, while Superior Manor Rooms offer a majestic view to the front of the building.

-These rooms are spacious with an open area comprising bed and the living space, all furnished with restored antique furniture and modern amenities.
+These rooms are spacious with an open area comprising a bed and the living space, all furnished with restored antique furniture and modern amenities.
 Manor Triple Rooms, which are great for friends, feature three single beds and all the other regular amenities.

 The resort also offers some absolutely gorgeous suites.
-Each opulent suite is thoughtfully designed in terms of the furniture, decor, and views for a unique experience.
+Each opulent suite is thoughtfully designed in terms of furniture, decor, and views for a unique experience.
 Some of these feature a clean, contemporary design, while others take inspiration from the Edwardian and Victorian eras.